eksimurat/base-setup-drd/README.md

-# SETUP OF / REACT - DJANGO - DOCKER \
+# SETUP TEMPLATE OF / REACT - DJANGO - DOCKER \

 Base setup of a dockerized web app using Django REST APIs and ReactJS.
 Both Django and React containers support hot reloading.
 Just save your file and it will reflect the change.